stevenkfirth/eprun/README.md

-# --- UNDER DEVELOPMENT --- #

 # eprun

-*eprun* is a Python package for running EnergyPlus simulations.
+*eprun* is a Python package for running [EnergyPlus] simulations.

 ## Documentation (recommended)

-Please see the *eprun* package documentation here: https://eprun.readthedocs.io/en/latest/index.html
+Please see the [eprun package homepage] for the full documentation.

+## What is *eprun*?

+*eprun* is a Python package which can be used to run [EnergyPlus] simulations for modelling the energy and environmental performance of buildings.

+*eprun* contains Python functions and classes which can:

+* run an [EnergyPlus] simulation within the Python environment
+* view the data in [EnergyPlus] output files (such as .end, .err and .eso files)
+* create and/or modify [EnergyPlus] input files (such as .idf, .epJSON and .epw files)

+## Why use *eprun*?

+*eprun* enables [EnergyPlus] to be used entirely within a Python environment.
+This can be useful for:

+* Using Python statements (such as `for` loops) to run multiple simulations for batch processing or parametric analysis
+* Analysing the simulation results using Python data analysis tools such as [pandas] and [matplotlib]
+* Creating simulation input files from scratch using Python statements
+* Modifying simulation input files and weather files directly for setting up multiple simulation runs
+* Collaborating on and version controlling [EnergyPlus] workflows (for example using [GitHub])
+* Publishing academic papers and reports based on [EnergyPlus] simulations, with the option to publish the Python code which created the results as part of an Open Science publication

 ## Quick Demo

-*eprun* uses the [`eprun`] function to run an EnergyPlus simulation.
+*eprun* uses the [`eprun`] function to run an [EnergyPlus] simulation.
-The code below runs an EnergyPlus simulation on an '.idf' input file and an '.epw' weather file.
+The code below runs an [EnergyPlus] simulation on an '.idf' input file and an '.epw' weather file.

 ```python
 >>> from eprun import eprun